soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-105 Glovebag Procedures.* ::

 The following procedures shall be followed during the conduct of abatement activities:

-(a) Glovebag procedures shall be done using commercially available glovebags of 6-mil clear plastic, appropriately sized for the project.
+(a) Glovebag procedures must be done using commercially available glovebags of 6-mil clear plastic, appropriately sized for the project.
 Glovebag procedures may only be used in conjunction with the full containment of the work area (see 15 RCNY § 1-81) or the tent procedure (see 15 RCNY § 1-106).
-Glovebags may not be shifted and shall not be moved from the initial surface to another surface, or reinstalled on the initial surface once removed.
+Glovebags may not be shifted and must not be moved from the initial surface to another surface, or reinstalled on the initial surface once removed.
+Glovebag procedures may only be used on horizontal piping.

 (b) The glovebag procedure shall be performed in accordance with the following: